danmastrow/OutlookAppointmentScheduler/Readme.md

 - [ ] Resize the MainForm GUI to the size of the ListView on load.
 - [ ] Provide feedback on common error messages (Admin Issues, FileNotFound, ServiceNotFound)
 - [ ] Add Windows Form Functionality (Settings Page) that reads/writes to the config file for easy configurability.
-- [ ] Refactor the configuration reading to be on startup, rather than on Job execute (provide the option for both).

 - [ ] Read logs of service from GUI and display them.
 - [ ] Read and write appointment information from database.